Thursday, April 30, 2009

 0 comments

-Forest City Washington and Urban Atlantic (formerly known as Mid-City Urban, LLC) will go before the National Capital Planning Commission on May 7th to face a second round of approvals for proposed modifications to their Second Stage PUD redevelopment of the Arthur Capper/Carrollsburg Dwellings in what is now the Capitol Riverfront.
+Forest City Washington and Urban Atlantic (formerly known as Mid-City Urban, LLC) will go before the National Capital Planning Commission on May 7th to face a second round of approvals for modifications to their Second Stage PUD redevelopment of the Arthur Capper/Carrollsburg Dwellings in what is now the Capitol Riverfront.
 The project stems from a $34.9 million federal Hope VI grant given to the District of Columbia Housing Authority in 2001; that agency, which selected Forest City and Mid-City Urban for the project in 2003, is aiming for a mixed-income redevelopment at the Near Southeast site, with a one-for-one replacement of the 758 public housing units lost to demolition, plus 525 new affordable units and 330 market rate homes.

 "It's a PUD stage two application for Squares 882, which is at 6th and M, SE.
 There’s a commercial office building on the south side of that, right up against M Street and then there’s a residential building behind it to the north.
 The other PUD site is Square 769 at 2nd and L Streets that is a residential building,” said David Smith, Project Manager for FCW.
 “Those are the only two that we need the PUD vote for, so that we can move on.”